Instructions for Visiting Astronomers

-Visiting astronomers will work with the astuser3 account on wgsoff3.
+Visiting astronomers can also work with the astuser2 account on wgsoff2.
 The data is sorted into directories named by the date with the data taken from 12:00 to 11:59 UT, e.g.:

-The science and calibration data of VISIR are automatically reduced by the pipeline, but the science data is processed with old calibration files and is intended for quick-look only.
+The science and calibration data of VISIR are automatically reduced by the pipeline.
 Pipeline-reduced data will not be available in the ESO data archive; the user is welcome to copy them to their computers during or immediately after the observations.

 After your Observations

-Please complete an end-of-mission report when your observing run is completed.
+Please complete the end-of-mission report when you are invited to do so after your observing run is completed.